paladin-t/b8/README.md

 |----|----|
 | <img src="pages/imgs/app.png" width="256"> | BASIC8 is an integrated **Fantasy Computer** for game and other program development.
 You can create, share and play disks in a modern BASIC dialect, with built-in tools for editing sprite, tiles, map, quantized, etc. |

 It's been a while since we used to enjoy coding and playing straightforward after a computer bootup.
-The goal of BASIC8 is bringing a sense of joy back from retro/vintage computing and gaming, also being quick at getting higher level stuff done for contemporary development for everyone.
+The goal of BASIC8 is bringing a sense of joy back from retro/vintage computing and gaming, also being quick at getting higher level stuff done for modern development for everyone.

 ### Technical specifications

 * Display: 160x128 pixels
 * Audio: 2 music channels, 4 sound effect channels
-* Code: BASIC (structured/functional/prototype-based)
+* Code: BASIC (structured/prototype-based/functional)
 * Graphics: up to 65535 drawing commands per cycle
 * Palette: 16 colors with transparency support
 * Sprite: up to 32x32 pixels per frame, up to 512 frames per sprite
 * Tiles: 240 cels
-* Map: 128x64 tiles per layer, up to 4 layers (including a layer of logic mark) per page
+* Map: up to 128x64 tiles per layer, up to 4 layers (including a layer of logic mark) per page
 * Gamepad: 6 buttons for each pad (D-Pad + A/B), up to 8 players
 * Keyboard and mouse: supported